Axelph237/Vega-Sector/- pages/Rules/Combat/Combat.md

 # Combat Flow
 ## Upkeep
 Each round of combat begins with an upkeep phase.
 During this phase, the following happens:
-- GM reshuffles the deck
+- GM reshuffles the deck (Standard 52 cards + 2 jokers)
 - Beginning of round effects are resolved
 - A new *game* is set
 	- Deal 4 cards to each player